lenincompres/domify/README.md

 });
 ```

-The false and true values of a binary bind can be mapped differently by giving it an array.
+The false and true values of a binary bind can be mapped by giving it an array.
-* You may also map the values using *_true* and *_false* props instead of *_binary*.
-* You indicate the default value.
+* You may change the default value.

 ```javascript
 domify({